Harnessing Actionable Data Through Integrated Solutions

 Utilities that rely on efficient capital portfolios for their bottom line also depend on efficient project management to make their projects successful.
 Until recently, operating in accordance with market limitations and proven business practices allowed utilities to thrive.
 Now, seismic changes in the utility landscape are driving utilities to become more strategic in their approach to project execution.

 Infrastructure and technology demands at regional and global, rather than local, levels are causing an evolution within the utility business environment.
 Solutions are no longer sourced solely from within, and cost overruns may easily make a utility noncompetitive.
-However, emerging project management solutions are providing options and efficiencies.
+However, emerging digital transformation solutions are providing options and efficiencies.

 To harness productivity and flexibility from both new and existing tools, utilities must seek integrated solutions to manage project life cycles.
-A tailored integration plan can empower professionals across the organization — from CEO to project manager — to access centralized, streamlined and real-time data.
+A tailored integration plan can empower professionals across the organization — from CEO to project manager — to access centralized, streamlined data in real-time.

 Developing a customized integration solution requires utilities to define a clear vision of how information will be consumed, used and updated.
-This vision should align with the utility’s business process.
+This vision should align with the utility’s business processes.

-Next, utilities need to identify their “source of truth” — the single location where the organization goes for pertinent data.
+Next, utilities need to identify their “single source of truth” — the primary location where the organization goes for pertinent data.
 This includes defining where and how data will be maintained and identifying the technologies needed to complete the integration.